jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 </blockquote>

- Though the bulk of stadium construction during this period occurred in the 1960s and 1970s, the thee NFL venues that opened in the 1980s---Hoosier Dome (Indianapolis, 1983), Joe Robbie Stadium (Miami, 1987), and the Metrodome (Minneapolis 1982)---used similar designs.
+Though the bulk of stadium construction during this period occurred in the 1960s and 1970s, the thee NFL venues that opened in the 1980s---Hoosier Dome (Indianapolis, 1983), Joe Robbie Stadium (Miami, 1987), and the Metrodome (Minneapolis 1982)---used similar architectural designs.

 ## Stadium Mania (1990s -- 2010s)